PurpleIvy/writing-works/LILAC BOOK/Lilac Draft 0 - Comments.md

 e.g Prologue setting up the main theme of the novel which is the anti-capitalism, and that hatred needs to be used careful so as to not be self-destructive.`
 ```

+DONT LET HER SEE THE SUN UNTIL OFFICIALLY JOINING WHITE SYMBOLISING THE START OF HER NEW LIFE FOLLOWING THE HOPE OF RIAOLA'S SURVIVAL

 ```
 `Make her angrier throughout, and have that ultimately lead to her fall and failure